 I have tutored Math and Science in Columbia/Springfield, MO for the last 4 years.
 I have tutored everything from Algebra to Statistics on the math side and specialize in Chemistry and Physics on the science side, I have worked with students ranging from 5th grade up to Graduate Students.
 I specialize in College Algebra and the topics covered on the AP Calculus/Chemistry/Physics exams but my favorite class to teach is Calculus III because of the vast applications it has to other subjects.

 When I tutor I want to impart critical thinking skills above all else.
 If I help a student memorize how to solve a type of problem that may help them for a test, but if I can help them understand why we solve the problem that way I believe they can carry that on to other classes and have increased comprehension long after tutoring ends.

 When I'm not tutoring you will probably find me watching/playing basketball, adding yet another upgrade to my computer, or playing guitar.

-University of MIssouri - Kansas City - M.S., Computer Science
+Graduate Degree: University of MIssouri - Kansas City - Master of Science, Computer Science

 ACT Composite: 31

 AP Computer Science

 College Computer Science